hypothesis/onboarding/.github/ISSUE_TEMPLATE/05_dependabot.md

 ---
 name: 05.
-Handling Dependabot pull requests
+Handle your first batch of Dependabot PRs
 about: Tasks for a new engineer to handle their first batch of Dependabot pull requests
-title: <@username>: Deploy your first batch of Dependabot PRs
+title: Handle your first batch of Dependabot PRs
 labels: ''
 assignees: ''